 What You Can Do

-Your pest management professional (PMP) will offer advice to help manage these pests.
+Your Orkin Pro will offer advice on how to get rid of cave crickets.
 Homeowners should fix poor ventilation and maintain lawns to avoid cave cricket problems.
-For existing infestations, it is important to locate and eliminate all possible breeding conditions.
+For existing cricket infestations, it is important to locate and eliminate all possible breeding conditions.
 Piles of damp wood or leaves in or surrounding the structure should be removed.
 The basement or crawlspace should be kept ventilated and dry.
 Placing screens on crawlspace vents and basement windows can also help to keep these crickets out.

 What Orkin Does

-Your local Orkin technician is trained to help manage giant desert centipedes and similar pests.
-Since every building or home is different, your Orkin technician will design a unique cricket treatment program for your situation.
+Your local Orkin Pro is trained to help get rid of cave crickets and similar pests.
+Since every building or home is different, your Orkin Pro will design a unique cricket treatment program for your situation.

-Orkin can provide the right solution to keep giant desert centipedes in their place…out of your home, or business.
+Orkin can provide the right solution to keep cave crickets in their place…out of your home, or business.